Grate-Oracle-Lewot/GrateCrystal/README.md

   - If you've beaten Red in Mt.
 Silver, he can be rematched here any day, now without the credits

 ## Miscellaneous
+- The Pokégear can hold 20 phone numbers instead of 10
 - The Odd Egg can now hatch into starters (including Eevee) as well as babies, and whatever it becomes is a guaranteed shiny
 - NPCs in Kanto who sell Berries and Apricorns
 - Tweaks to specific move effects like the possible powers of Present and Magnitude